zhangdongdong7/scenarios/numpy/lab-numpy-file-io/finish.md

 # Summary

 Congratulations!
-You have completed the Numpy File IO Lab.
+You have completed the NumPy File IO Lab.

 In this lab, you learned how to: